Electricity sector of the United States: Electricity generation

 The following tables summarize the electrical energy generated by fuel source for the United States.
-Electric Power Annualfor 2020 data and preliminary data from Electric Power Monthly for the 2021 data.
+Electric Power Annual for 2022 data.

 Fossil fuel

-Fossil fuels—mainly coal and natural gas—remain the backbone of electricity generation in the U.S., accounting for 68% of installed generation capacity in 2010.
+Fossil fuels—mainly coal and natural gas—remain the backbone of electricity generation in the U.S., accounting for 68% of installed generation capacity in 2010 and 63.1% in 2022.
 Coal production has fallen significantly since 2007 with most of the losses being replaced by natural gas, but also a growing fraction of non-hydroelectric renewables.

 In 2007 the Department of Energy estimated the planned additional capacity for 2008–12 at 92 GW, most of which to be fueled by natural gas (48 GW) and coal (19 GW).

 Nuclear power

 As of 2007 in the United States, there are 104 commercial nuclear reactors in the US, generating approximately 20% of the nation's total electric energy consumption.
 For many years, no new nuclear plants have been built in the US.
 However, since 2005 there has been a renewed interest in nuclear power in the US.
 This has been facilitated in part by the federal government with the Nuclear Power 2010 Program of 2002. and the Energy Policy Act.
 As of March 9, 2009, the U.S. Nuclear Regulatory Commission had received applications for permission to construct 26 new nuclear power reactors However, as of 2013 most of the new applications had been abandoned due to the low cost of electricity generated with natural gas which had become available at cheap prices due to the boom in hydraulic fracturing; electricity produced using natural gas being 4 cents per kilowatt-hour versus 10 cents, or more, for nuclear.